traveller59/spconv/docs/PURE_CPP_BUILD.md

 Spconv provide a way to generate sources to build a C++ library with all op needed for inference and train.

+The generated libspconv has been deployed to tensorrt and run in real automatic driving vehicles.

 ## Steps

 1. Install spconv, Install cumm, Install cumm cmake, or add it as a sub directory